Keagnn/mavembry.info/content/post/intune-servicenow-integration/index.md

 <br>
 <br>

 In this guide, I am going to be pulling devices from Intune and importing them into the CMDB.
-There is very little documentation out there to help you with this integration, so I'm going to provide you step-by-step instructions on setting this up.
+There is very little documentation out there to help you with this integration, so this will provide you step-by-step instructions on setting this up.
 We will be using Azure to obtain the device data from Intune.
 <br>

 <h6>Azure setup</h6>